 12:7 But ask now the beasts, and they shall teach thee; and the fowls of the air, and they shall tell thee: 12:8 Or speak to the earth, and it shall teach thee: and the fishes of the sea shall declare unto thee.
 12:9 Who knoweth not in all these that the hand of the LORD hath wrought this?
 12:10 In whose hand is the soul of every living thing, and the breath of all mankind.

-God is the most ancient and wisest of all; the greatness of God.
-Job is saying that God knows his sins or righteousness and it is not up to men to condemn him.
+God is the most ancient and wisest of all.
+Job says that God knows his sins or righteousness.

 12:11 Doth not the ear try words? and the mouth taste his meat?
 12:12 With the ancient is wisdom; and in length of days understanding.
 12:13 With him [God] is wisdom and strength, he hath counsel and understanding.
 12:14 Behold, he breaketh down, and it cannot be built again: he shutteth up a man, and there can be no opening.